maram-startup/AlphaScout-AI/README.md

 ---

 ## 🎯 Professional Overview
-Traditional market analysis relies on stale database records and manual scraping scripts that easily break under modern anti-bot guardrails. **MinorMint** solves this by establishing a self-correcting **Autonomous Agentic Loop**.
+Traditional market analysis relies on stale database records and manual scraping scripts that easily break under modern anti-bot guardrails. **alphaScout** solves this by establishing a self-correcting **Autonomous Agentic Loop**.

 The engine dynamically spawns browsing sessions, leverages residential proxy rotation to extract raw competitive data, and processes it through a strict JSON validation pipeline.
 Mapped directly to high-fidelity frontend visualizations, it delivers execution-ready alpha to retail users, algorithmic guardians, and asset managers instantly.